KLUX: History

-From its beginning, KLUX has employed a "velvet hammer approach to promoting Christianity", in the words of Marty Wind, longtime station manager.
-Wind noted that it helped the station reach a larger audience than a traditional Christian outlet.
-On at least one occasion, the Christianity soft sell was so understated that the station was heard as hold music for callers to Corpus Christi City Hall.
-That ended when a city official heard a message "about the evils of fornication and masturbation".

-In the 1990s, the diocese made an incursion into for-profit broadcasting with the establishment of Paloma Communications, which owned Fox Television Network affiliate K47DF "KDF" and Telemundo station K68DJ "KAJA".
+From its beginning, KLUX has employed a "velvet hammer approach to promoting Christianity", in the words of Marty Wind, longtime station manager, who noted that it helped the station reach a larger audience than a traditional Christian outlet.
+On at least one occasion, the Christianity soft sell was so soft that the station was heard as hold music for callers to Corpus Christi city hall until a city official heard a message "about the evils of fornication and masturbation".
+In the 1990s, the diocese made an incursion into for-profit broadcasting with the establishment of Paloma Communications, which owned Fox affiliate K47DF "KDF" and Telemundo station K68DJ "KAJA".
 This lasted from 1990 to 1997, when the firm filed for bankruptcy and sold the stations.

-In 2006, KLUX began HD Radio broadcasting, making it the first such station in the Coastal Bend area.
-It carries Catholic talk and preaching programming from Wisconsin-based Relevant Radio on its HD2 digital subchannel.
+In 2006, KLUX began HD Radio broadcasting, making it the first such station in the Coastal Bend area, airing Catholic talk and preaching programming on its new HD2 subchannel.